-D+R subtracts 2021 set-top box procurements from the total units listed in Table 6, using the new replacement assumptions described above.
+Except as noted above, D+R assumes the 2022 set-top box procurements replace the oldest deployed units.
 This methodology yields multiple sets of stock - one for each purchase year - each with its own weighted average TEC values.
 The remaining stock estimates for each of the purchase year sets are shown in Figure 2.